-While conditions may be challenging at times, Southwest England is not expected not face the water scarcity of many of the locations which currently supply us with food, particularly veg and fruit, or the flooding which affects a significant amount of England's Grade 1 farmland.
-There is scope for increased food production in the southwest, though possibly with different crops.
-It is anticipated that some crops, such as certain brassicas and orchard fruits may not be as viable in the Southwest with the new climate, but other crops such as certain types of squashes and fruits (e.g. apricots) could become more viable.
-If producers adapt their practices and crops, production in the Southwest could remain substantial.
-However, to ensure that farming supports local food security, other changes are needed.
+While conditions may be challenging at times, Wales is not expected to face the extreme water scarcity of many of the locations such as the Mediterranean Basin, which currently supply us with veg and fruit, nor the flooding which is predicted to affect a significant amount of England's Grade 1 farmland.
+There is scope for increased food production for local consumption in Wales, though increasing areas under cropping, particularly horticulture, utilising practices that foster greater resilience to changes to weather patterns and shocks, and choosing crops that will be well adapted to climate changes.
+It is anticipated that some crops, such as certain brassicas (e.g. broccoli, cauliflower) and orchard fruits (e.g. apples) may not be as viable in Wales with the new climate, but other crops such as certain types of squashes could become more viable.
+If producers adapt their practices and products, production in Wales could remain substantial and even increase.
+However, to ensure that farming supports local food security, other changes are needed to reorient land use towards local food needs.